 Of course, you want your car repaired from the collision damage as soon as possible, but you need to make sure that your insurance company has all the information and pictures they need to document the effects of the crash.
 Your insurance company may allow you to take your own pictures or they may require photos from their own personnel.

 In either case, you need to wait until your insurance company has given you the go ahead to get your vehicle repaired.
 While this can be an inconvenience to you, especially if your car can’t be driven as a result of the Toledo car accident, getting your car repaired without proper authorization can have you footing the bill instead.

 What Will Happen to My Insurance Premiums If I Was At Fault for a Toledo Car Accident?

 As unfortunate as it may be, if it is determined that you were at fault in a car crash, you will suffer from higher insurance premiums for the next few years.
 In Missouri, a car accident will remain on your driving record for three years, but your insurance company may look back at your record for five years and charge you a higher car insurance premium for this entire period.

 Consult with an Auto Accident Attorney Today

-If you have been involved in a car accident that may be your fault, you need the help of the skilled and experienced attorneys at the Chester Law Group.
+If you have been involved in a car accident that may be your fault, you need the help of the skilled and experienced attorneys at the Ohio Car Accident Lawyers.
 We can help you understand your legal rights and determine the best course of action for your case.
 Contact us today!